crossplane/crossplane/docs/introduction/composition.md

 requires that kind of resource.

-Composition can be used to build a catalogue of kinds and configuration classes of infrastructure that fit the needs and opinions of your organisation.
+Composition can be used to build a catalogue of kinds and configuration classes of infrastructure that fit the needs and opinions of your organization.
 As an infrastructure operator you might define your own `MySQLInstance` resource.
-This resource would allow your application operators to configure only the settings that _your_ organisation needs - perhaps engine version and storage size.
+This resource would allow your application operators to configure only the settings that _your_ organization needs - perhaps engine version and storage size.
 All other settings are deferred to a selectable composition representing a configuration class like "production" or "staging".
-Compositions can hide infrastructure complexity and include policy guardrails so that applications can easily and safely consume the infrastructure they need, while conforming to your organisational best-practices.
+Compositions can hide infrastructure complexity and include policy guardrails so that applications can easily and safely consume the infrastructure they need, while conforming to your organizational best-practices.

 > Note that composition is an **alpha** feature of Crossplane.
 Refer to [Current
 > Limitations] for information on functionality that is planned but not yet